Once you have tables in the editor, you can categorize each column, and set properties to define their roles and behaviors.

 - Save the app by selecting one of the following:

-- Save & verify data - Save the app and verify the data defined.
+- Save & verify data - Save the app and verify that it is runnable based on external dependencies.

 You also have the option to add virtual columns